swaptacular/swpt_creditors/README.md

 # The binding key with which the "$PROTOCOL_BROKER_QUEUE"
 # RabbitMQ queue is bound to the "creditors_in" RabbitMQ topic
-# exchange exchange (default "#").
-The binding key must consist
+# exchange (default "#").
+The binding key must consist of zero or
-# of zero or more 0s or 1s, separated by dots, ending with a hash
+# more 0s or 1s, separated by dots, ending with a hash symbol.
-# symbol.
-For example: "0.1.#", "1.#", or "#".
+# For example: "0.1.#", "1.#", or "#".
 PROTOCOL_BROKER_QUEUE_ROUTING_KEY=#

 # Set this to "true" (default "false") after splitting a parent